Camps for boys in north carolina marisa and yates pharr christian sleepaway camp.jpeg?ixlib=rails 2.1

 The Pharrs eventually moved to Asheville and Yates became vice president of commercial development for Biltmore Farms, until returning to Falling Creek in 2005.
 Their family makes its home at camp year-round.

-When the middle Pharr daughter, Mary, was very young, she thought the campers and college-age counselors who came to camp each summer to eat, sing, play, and worship were all family - she was right.
+When the middle Pharr daughter, Mare, was very young, she thought the campers and college-age counselors who came to camp each summer to eat, sing, play, and worship were all family - she was right.
 Falling Creek is a place where strangers become friends, and friends become brothers.

 Where Do Yates & Marisa Get Their Passion for Falling Creek Camp?